THE ANTECEDENTS OF TRUE REVIVAL (Part 1)

 Although Lazarus was now dead and buried, decomposing and stinking in the cave; Jesus still loved him and called him “friend.”
 Jesus didn’t love Lazarus less in death than He loved him while he was full of life and vigour.
 What an agape love!

-Christ’s love for His Church is steadfast and unwavering; it will never diminish or fluctuate.
-The Lord always loves His own to the very end regardless of their condition, actions, or responses to Him.
-(John 13:1).
+Christ’s love for His Church is steadfast and unwavering; it never diminishes or fluctuates.
+The Lord always loves His own to the very end regardless of their spiritual state or condition (John 13:1).

-Paul attests to this truth in Romans 5:
+Paul aptly presents this truth in his epistle.

 8 But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us.